cindyd97/Data-Analysis-Portfolio-Cindy/README.md

 # Data-Analysis-Portfolio
 ## About ##

 Hello, I'm Cindy!
-I have a background in Audit-Accounting and currently, I am on track to completing my Certificate in Data Analytics at University of California, Irvine.
+I have a background in Audit-Accounting and I recently completed my Certificate in Data Analytics at University of California, Irvine.
 I have developed a strong foundation in Financial Audits in the financial services industry and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data science as an entry-level data analyst.

 In the past 6 months, I have dedicated time to expanding my expertise in data analytics where I am strengthening my skills in Python, SQL, data modeling, and data visualization (Tableau/Power BI).
 I am particularly interested in leveraging these skills to enhance data-driven insights in asset management, risk modeling, and financial performance analysis.